-(BCP page 124) Priest: Almighty God, to you all hearts are open, all desires known, and from you no secrets are hid: Cleanse the thoughts of our hearts by the inspiration of your Holy Spirit, that we may perfectly love you, and worthily magnify your holy Name; through Christ our Lord.
+Almighty God, to you all hearts are open, all desires known, and from you no secrets are hid: Cleanse the thoughts of our hearts by the inspiration of your Holy Spirit, that we may perfectly love you, and worthily magnify your holy Name; through Christ our Lord.
 Amen.
+Welcome!

+to our historic, living church where the saints have gathered to worship since 1706!
+If you are visiting with us today, please take a welcome brochure (located in the card rack on the back of each pew) and fill out the visitor card.
+Please place it in the offering plate or leave it with an usher.
+The liturgy begins with the Acclamation, which is an eager expression of praise.
 In the Collect for Purity, we ask God to cleanse our hearts and minds of anything that comes between Him and us, anything that would impede our worship of Him.
 Here we offer ourselves to the glory of Jesus Christ.
-The Summary of the Law (BCP page 124) Priest: Hear what our Lord Jesus Christ says:

-You shall love the Lord your God with all your heart and with all your soul and with all your mind.
-This is the first and great commandment.
-And the second is like it: You shall love your neighbor as yourself.
-On these two commandments depend all the Law and the Prophets.
-These words of Christ bring to our attention the perfect standard of God's righteousness and what He requires of us.
+ON THE COVER Casting out money changers Carl Bloch (1834-1890) These words of Christ bring to our attention the perfect standard of God's righteousness and what He requires of us.
 Both The Summary of the Law and The Decalogue (Ten Commandments) are valid options for this movement of the liturgy.
 The Summary was first used in place of The Decalogue in 1718.
 The words Kyrie Eleison.
 Christe Eleison. mean Lord, Have mercy.
 Christ, Have Mercy.
 Within the liturgy, it lifts our voices in a prayer for the compassion of Christ after the declaration of the Summary of the Law, which holds up the standard of God's righteousness.
 Kyrie Eleison first appeared in the Holy Communion Service as the response of a litany in the Antioch-Jerusalem liturgy after the middle of the 4th century.
 Around 595AD, Christe Eleison was added by St. Gregory the Great of Rome.
-The Song of Praise, standing Kyrie Eleison
+THE SUMMARY OF THE LAW (BCP 2019 page 124) Hear what our Lord Jesus Christ says: